-Even if you hire a top-rated roofer, you’ll want to deal with it wisely.
+Even if you hire a top-rated roofer, you’ll want to deal with it smartly.

 Determine what you need.

 Inspect your roof carefully.
 Does it need to be entirely replaced, or are some parts newer and in better shape?
 How do the gutters look?
 How about the flashings?
-Is there rot in the fascias or sheathing?
+Does rotted-out plywood or trim need to be replaced?
 Is your attic properly ventilated?
 You can get free help from each estimator you consult, since each of them may recommend slightly different remedies.
 Request estimates on the same work from each company.
 But also ask them to propose deviations from the basic work plan, the reasons for these deviations, and their effects on the total cost.

 Specify in your contract what you want done.